dart-lang/site-www/src/_guides/language/language-tour.md

 the method (or methods) that it overrides in several ways:

-* The return type must be the same type as (or a subtype of) the overridden method's return types.
+* The return type must be the same type as (or a subtype of) the overridden method's return type.
 * Argument types must be the same type as (or a supertype of) the overridden method's argument types.
   In the preceding example, the `contrast` setter of `SmartTelevision`